EasyJet blames ‘competitive environment’ as winter losses grow | LBC

 It previously stated this would require an estimated investment of £30 million, but it was “confident that these strategic investments will see revenue maturity over the coming years”.

-In relation to its latest results, easyJet added that it will take time for “capacity investments to reach maturity”, and that there is a “continued competitive environment in specific markets”.
+In relation to its latest results, easyJet added that there is a “continued competitive environment in specific markets”, such as pricing pressures for certain routes connecting airports serving London with beach destinations because of increased supply.

 The airline increased its available seat kilometres – calculated by multiplying the number of available seats by the distance flown – by 9% over the period.